Skies of Arcadia: Story

 The party recovers the Blue Moon Crystal from the eastern Oriental land of Yafutoma and the Purple Moon Crystal from the southern glacial content of Glacia.
 After obtaining the Yellow Moon Crystal from the Valuan continent, they retrieve Fina's captured ship, which she needs to bring the Moon Crystals to the Silver Civilization in an immense shrine that orbits Arcadia.
 Ramirez's fleet assaults the Blue Rogues and he steals their Moon Crystals.
-Vyse, Aika, Fina and Gilder travel to the Great Silver Shrine in orbit to confer with the elders; they are followed by Galcian and Ramirez, who assassinate the leader of the Silvite elders and from his body extract the final Moon Crystal.
+Vyse, Aika, Fina and Gilder travel to the Great Silver Shrine in orbit to confer with the elders; they are followed by Galcian and Ramirez, who assassinate the leader of the Silvite elders and extract the final Moon Crystal from his body.

 Galcian and Ramirez use the Moon Crystals to raise the lost Silver continent of Soltis and break the seal on the Silver Gigas.
 They use the Rains of Destruction to annihilate the Valuan capital, killing Empress Teodora and seizing control of the Valuan Armada in a bid to dominate the world.
 Vyse rallies a fleet of Blue Rogues, Yafutoman warships, and ships from other regions of the world to battle the Valuan Armada.
 The Delphinus crew disables the Hydra, Galcian's capital ship, and boards the ship and defeat Galcian, with assistance from Galcian's subordinate Belleza, who turns on him and kills them both.

 Ramirez, who has retreated into Soltis, is enraged at Galcian's death, and prepares to use the Rains of Destruction to wipe out the Blue Rogues.
 He is stopped by the Silvites, who sacrifice their lives to take down the protective shield around Soltis.
 The party enters Soltis and battle Ramirez, who merges with the Silver Gigas, Zelos, allowing it to awaken.
 Returning to the Delphinus, Vyse and his crew do battle with Zelos and manage to defeat it.
 The party rushes to the outer deck, where a chunk of Zelos, merged with Ramirez and controlling him, slams onto the Delphinus' deck.
 They battle, resulting in Ramirez's death and the defeat of the Valuan Armada.
-Enrique, the prince of Valua, marries a princess of Yafutoma and becomes emperor of Valua.
+Prince Enrique marries Princess Moegi of Yafutoma and becomes emperor of Valua.
 With a promise of benevolent rule, he and his wife oversee the reconstruction of the Valuan capital.
 Vyse and Aika inaugurate Fina as a Blue Rogue, and the three sail into the sunset.